oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 Keeping application and support code up-to-date with a complex evolving environment like React/Redux requires significant ongoing engineering effort, which can be challenging for a small research project.
 This is especially true if the development is split over several research projects that don't necessarily have continuously available development effort - the wider world doesn't wait, and fragmented research activities are easily left behind.

-### Mitigations
+### Suggested mitigations

 - before adopting a complex support platform, consider whether the value provided (in terms of easy-to-use features) justifies the additional complexity and maintenance requirements.
-(The consensus for MELD is that the features offered enabled results that would otherwise have probably not been achieved.)
+(The consensus for MELD is that the features offered by tghe React/Redux platform did enable results that otherwise would probably not have been achieved.)

 - when adopting a complex support platform, consider a strategy or practice to ensure that the underlying dependencies can be safely updated.
 Ideally, this will involve having some form of automated testing and continuous integration in place.
 Try to keep dependencies up-to-date as you go, rather than relying on infrequent updates of multiple dependencies.